AMWA-TV/info-004/docs/Example HOWTO.md

 reg-api-2._nmos-register._tcp.example.com.
 SRV     20        10      80    rds2.example.com.
 ```

-We also provide `TXT` record for the both the primary and secondary service instances, with information relevant to the IS-04 specification.
+We also provide `TXT` record for the both the primary and secondary service instances, with information required by the IS-04 specification.
 NMOS also includes priority information here as many DNS-SD clients ignore the priority and weight information in `SRV` records.
+IS-04 specifies how these `TXT` records are used during service discovery.

 ```
 ; High Priority Registration Service